FREEZX/nuke.js/README.md

 Answer the questions and you'll have a nuke.js project set up.

-To start up a server with the included sample app, just modify /config/env/development.js with your mongodbdb url and redis url (if you can start up a local redis and mongo on the default ports you don't have to change anything) and then run `npm install` and finally start it up with `npm run start-dev` in development mode (This will enable automatic compilation of frontend javascript).
+To start up a server with the included sample app, just modify /config/env/development.js with your mongodbdb url and NATS url (if you can start up a local NATS and mongo on the default ports you don't have to change anything) and then run `npm install` and finally start it up with `npm run start-dev` in development mode (This will enable automatic compilation of frontend javascript).
 On your server you should start it with `npm start`.

 Let's start with a quick overview of the folder structure:
 ```text